Are you vulnerable to union organizing?

 Any crisis communication management plan will include many ways to communicate with employees.
 It's wise to show leadership empathy in all communication – any digital communication tools, social media, podcasts, videos, written and face-to-face.
 Empathy means your leaders really listen to what the employees are saying about the crisis and their concerns and respond accordingly.
 Your leaders should have reached a level of emotional intelligence in which they are comfortable telling employees that feeling emotions are natural, and as a team, leaders and employees will work through the crisis.

-Companies that recover from a crisis do so because an important element of their total response plan is effective crisis communication during and after the disruption.
+Companies that recover from a crisis do so because an important element of their total response plan is effective crisis response strategies during and after the disruption.
 The crisis communication plan applies the proven principles for maintaining positive employee relations when the relations are at risk.
-A crisis is distressing to everyone involved, but employees need to know that their leaders are leaders of strength who believe in the organization’s future and will help the workforce face the challenges.
+A crisis is distressing to everyone involved, but employees need to know that their leaders are leaders of strength who believe in the organization's future and will help the workforce face the challenges.

 Preview the lesson here: